eleda77/eleda77.github.io/docs/vocab_list.md

 **gimlet** - a small T-shaped tool with a screw-tip for boring holes

+**glazier** - a person whose profession is fitting glass into windows and doors

 **gnomic(-ally)** - consisting of, containing, or relating to gnomes or aphorisms

 **gnomon** - the raised part of a sundial that casts the shadow; a style